SPYGLASS. VII-A. The Demographics and Ages of Small Nearby Young Associations: Results

 where $M_{*}$ is the stellar mass, $c_{M,BIN}$ is the binarity mass correction, and $c_{M,lm}$ is the corrective factor to account for the mass of objects below our detection limit.
 The total population size $N_{tot}$ and total mass $M_{tot}$ are provided by the sums of $N_x$ and $M_x$, respectively, across all system primaries and stars without a visible companion.
 We summarize the results in Table \ref{tab:demographics}.
 The uncertainties in mass and number are largely systematic, and we adopt a 10\% uncertainty following \citet{Kerr24}, which accounts for the typical variation between literature IMF and binarity rates \citep[e.g.,][]{Duchene13, Sullivan21}.

-The populations in our sample have masses ranging from 8.9 $M_{\odot}$ and 27 expected members in TOR1B to 117 $M_{\odot}$ and 302 expected members in SCYA-54.
-Of the 15 top-level populations we provide masses for, eight have $M < 33 M_{\odot}$, and five (TOR1B, LeoC, AriS, ScuN, and CasE) have $M< 21~M_{\odot}$ ($\lesssim 60$ stars), making them smaller than even populations like the 67-member TW Hydrae association \citep{Luhman23}.
+The populations in our sample have masses ranging from 16.2 $M_{\odot}$ and 34 expected members in TOR1B to 119.4 $M_{\odot}$ and 306 expected members in SCYA-54.
+Of the 15 top-level populations we provide masses for, nine have $M < 50 M_{\odot}$, and four (TOR1B, LeoC, ScuN, and CasE) have $M< 30~M_{\odot}$ ($\lesssim 60$ stars), making them smaller than even populations like the 67-member TW Hydrae association \citep{Luhman23}.
 These associations are therefore among the smallest ever characterized \citep{Gagne18BXIII}.